jeremy886/pyramid_blogr/docs/blog_models_and_views.rst

 will be present in the ``matchdict`` property of the request object.
 All of our defined route arguments will end up there.

-After we get the entry id, it will be passed to the ``BlogRecord`` class method ``by_id()`` to fetch a specific blog entry.
+After we get the entry id, it will be passed to the ``BlogRecordService`` class method ``by_id()`` to fetch a specific blog entry.
 If it's found, we return the database row for the template to use, otherwise we present the user with a standard 404 response.